 If you’re an adventurous traveler, consider adding zip lining or rock climbing to your itinerary.

 Typically more expensive than other types of adventures, but zip lining and rock climbing are sure to be experiences your kids will talk about and remember.

 And if you are traveling with kids, be sure to check out Denver with Kids for some great ideas of things your entire family will enjoy.

 For breathtaking views and a number of hiking options, check out Loveland Pass.
 It’s just over 8 miles from the River Run base area in Keystone and you can bike or drive to the summit and hike around from there.

 As the signs will tell you, Loveland Pass is on the Continental Divide.
 From the pass, you’ll have great 360 views of the mountains and flora.
 Pack a picnic from a local grocer, and enjoy eating outside in this amazing space.

 Rent Paddle Boats at Lakeside Village

-Lakeside Village feels a little touristy, but the scenery isn’t bad.
+Lakeside Village sometimes seems a little touristy, but it’s sure to be a fun time.
 Soak up the sun while you paddle around the small lake with your family.

 Have a Rafting Adventure